What Is a ‘51% Attack’ and How Do Fees Mitigate It?

 Fees mitigate this by increasing the total revenue for honest miners, making the cost of acquiring and maintaining 51% of the hash power economically infeasible.

-What Is the “51% Attack” and How Does It Relate to the Hashing Power of a Cryptocurrency Network?
+What Is the Risk of a “51% Attack” and How Does a Pool’s Size Relate to It?

 Explain the ‘51% Attack’ Vulnerability in a Proof-of-Work System